SYDsCorner/Credit_Risk_Analysis/README.md

 ### Purpose:

-   The purpose of this analysis is to Predict credit risk with machine learning models by using different techniques to train and evaluate models with unbalanced classes.
+   The purpose of this analysis is to predict credit risk with machine learning models by using different techniques to train and evaluate models with unbalanced classes.
 - **Resampling Models**
 	- **Over-sampling** method: using the **RandomOverSampler** & **SMOTE** algorithms
 	- **Under-sampling** method: using the **ClusterCentroids** algorithm